GAL-Repository/SARS-CoV-2_BW_lineage/README.md

 - The /code/Get_consensus.R file: parse a table containing SARS-CoV-2 nt positions as rows and each nucleotide (including gaps and Ns)
 - The /code/Get_mutations.R file: parse a table containing SARS-CoV-2 nt positions as rows and each nucleotide (including gaps and Ns) creates a summary table of all  possible observed mutations per position
+- The /trees/BW_BA.5.6.2_with_UShER_refs_Ancestral_states.nexus file: contains the phylogenetic reconstruction of BW.x and BA.5.6.2
+genomes wordwide, with reference sequences (shown as Supplementary Figure 3).
+Inner nodes show the ancestral state reconstruction of specific mutation events.
+Reference genomes were obtained using UShER
+- The /trees/PastML_geographical_inference.zip file: contains the putative origin of the BW clade with a maximum likelihood ancestral region reconstruction made with PastML

 ## How to run the scripts

 To run our code: